thoughtbot/dns/book/chapters/appendix/windows-pkg-mgmt.md

 ## Package Management for Windows

-We'll be installing the software used in this book with a package manager.
-Unix and Linux based systems often come with a package manager installed.
-Package managers are great because in addition to installing software, they install supporting packages, keep an up-to-date list of safe software packages, and make it very easy to uninstall software later.

-You can think of a package like an application; software written to do a specific set of tasks.
-The difference is that these packages are used almost always from the command prompt instead of opening up a graphical interface.
-Installing graphical applications via a package manager is not unheard of however.

 Some bad news: Windows does not come with a package manager.
-But good news; it's pretty easy to install one.
+But good news: it's pretty easy to install one.
 In particular, we're going to install [chocolatey](https://chocolatey.org).

 Open your Command Prompt by using the Start menu to search for `Command`.
 When you see the Command Prompt show up, right click it and "Run as administrator".